 Don't stop with the largest independent bookstore in the world; these seven other shops offer an abundance of literary riches.

 Pick up a winning read at one of Portland’s many independent bookstores and curl up in a cozy corner of one of these eight local coffee shops.

-These notable hometown authors capture the spirit of the Northwest and are must-reads for visitors and locals alike.
+These notable hometown authors capture the spirit of the Pacific Northwest and are must-reads for visitors and locals alike.